Kapunda: Description

 The southern entrance to the town has been dominated since 1988 by the 8 m statue of Map Kernow ("the son of Cornwall"), a traditional Cornish miner.
 The statue was destroyed by a fire on the morning of 1 June 2006 but has since been rebuilt by its creator, Ben van Zetten.

 Today, Kapunda is a producer of cereal crops, mainly wheat, barley and oats.
 Value-added services carried out by local industry include stock feed milling and hay processing.
 Kapunda is a contributor to the wine-growing industry centred in the nearby Barossa Valley.

 The population was 2,917 at the 2016 Australian census.

 The Kapunda Historical Society runs a museum housed in the old Baptist Church building.

 Kapunda has hosted the Kapunda Celtic Music Festival since 1976.

 The town was titled the most haunted town in Australia after a television documentary went to air about this, which led to an increase in the number of tourists that visit the area.
 The ruins of the Reformatory, located outside the town, were bulldozed for this reason.

 The town is close to the historic Anlaby Station with its 23-room homestead, houses, gardens and other buildings on the property, many of which are being restored by its current owners.

 Climate

-Kapunda experiences a hot-summer mediterranean climate, bordering on a warm-summer mediterranean climate (Köppen climate classification: Csa/Csb), Trewartha: Csak); with warm, dry summers; mild to warm, relatively dry springs and autumns; and cool to mild, relatively dry winters.
+Kapunda has a hot-summer mediterranean climate#mediterranean climate (Köppen: Csa/Csb), with very warm, dry summers and cool, wetter winters.
+Temperatures vary throughout the year, with average maxima ranging from 29.7 C in January to 13.5 C in July, and average minima fluctuating between 14.6 C in February and 5.3 C in July.
+Annual precipitation is somewhat low, averaging 491.7 mm between 104.8 precipitation days.
+Extreme temperatures have ranged from 45.4 C on 9 January 1939 to -3.3 C on 9 July 1959.